 - Type of business: acting, politics

-Arnold Schwarzenegger was once the rock star of bodybuilding, but his retirement led him to delve into acting and politics.
+Arnold Schwarzenegger was once the rockstar of bodybuilding and a professional athlete, but his retirement led him to delve into acting and politics.

 At the age of 70, Arnie still boasts excellent physical health.
 He recently underwent a surgery to replace a 20-year pulmonic valve in his heart.
 And what was his response after waking up from anaesthesia?
 "I’m back!”